ExxistanceDC/Ninku-English-Translation/README.md

 ## **Overview**
 I call this my "weekend patch," in that I somehow stubbled across this game on YouTube, decided to investigate the game files, and spent the weekend redrawing textures.
+(Though figuring out how to re-encode the videos with subtitles took a good deal longer!)

 The following updates have been made to make the game fully English playable:

 - Translated title screen, localized title
 - Translated main menu